wanderview/node-pcap-socket/README.md

   act as that IP address.
 Packets sent to this address will be available on the socket's `read()` method.
 * `opts` {Object | null} Optional parameters
-  * `autoHalt` {Boolean} If set to true the socket will automatically `halt()` when it sees TCP data sent from the configured local address.
-This is intended to allow test code the opportunity to read from the `response` stream.
-Once the response has been verified correct, call `proceed()` to restart the flow of data.
-Defaults to false.
   * `localPort` {Number | null} The TCP port associated with the `address` passed as the second argument.
 Packets sent to this port at the given address wil be available on the socket's `read()` method.
 If not